smsheehan/School_District_Analysis/README.md

 ## Results:
 Using bulleted lists and images of DataFrames as support, address the following questions.

--How is the district summary affected?
+- How is the district summary affected?
-    -The district summary is essentially the same between the two analyses.
+    The district summary is essentially the same between the two analyses.
 The average math score has changed by 1 tenth of a percent while the average reading score is identical.
 In the final formatted dataframes, the module formats the % passing columns with no decimal places, while in the challenge we formated with one decimal place.
 If the challenge was formatted in the same manner as the original analysis, the values would be identical.
 Going back in the module code prior to formatting we can see the % passing categories are different by about .1%, which for the purposes of our analysis is essentially the same.
 It is important to note that both data frames show the original student count of 39,170 students.
 In my opinion, we should have added an additional column for "number of students included in grading analysis".

 Original district summary:
 ![image](https://user-images.githubusercontent.com/90977689/137188082-1d93e29a-be51-4045-aa05-4e844ecfc48e.png)